NymanLauri/BasicArnoldi.jl/README.md

+# Eigenvalue problem solver for sparse matrices in Julia

+## Aim
-The aim is to create an eigenvalue problem solver for sparse matrices in Julia.
-Currently, a basic Arnoldi algorithm has been implemented.
+To create a native Julia implementation for 'eigs'.
+As a starting point, a basic Arnoldi algorithm has been implemented.